What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 Whether it is rooted in denial or lack of understanding, unresolved codependency is neither healthy nor sustainable.
 It can even lead to serious relationship problems or divorce, research indicates.
 So how can we spot and fix relationship codependency?

-What Is A Codependent Marriage?
+What Is Codependency In Marriage?

 The term “codependent” was initially used to describe the relationship patterns of people in love with or sharing a life with addicts or alcoholics.
 In fact, these patterns were first recognized by the wives of Alcoholics Anonymous (AA) members, according to research.
 While that paradigm still stands, psychologists now agree that codependency can be at the core of other dysfunctional relationships as well.
+So, what is codependency in marriage?
+Codependency in marriage can be described as a state where:

 • One partner becomes overwhelmingly busy taking care of the other — to the point of self-neglect or physical and emotional exhaustion